 Near Mint or NM (PSA 7 or SGC 84):

 When you first look at an NM card, it will appear to be brand new.
 Although there may be modest fuzziness in the corners and small color or print flaws, the centering must still be 65/35 or better all around, upon closer inspection.
 Transfer of a light print Minor blemish on the corner Corner ticking as well as centering Minor wear to the corners Corner wear is minimal.

 Excellent to Mint or EX/MT (PSA 6 or SGC 80):

 An EX/MT card, which is a more frequent “higher” grade for vintage cards, may have slightly fuzzy edges, color or print flaws, a little skewed cut, or a slightly out-of-focus picture, among other characteristics.

 The centering ratio must be at least 70/30 all around.
-Corner lift and minor corner wear are both present.
+Corner lift and light corner wear are both present.
 Corner wear is minimal.
 Corner wear is minimal.
 Corner crimping in the reverse direction